-Parent and Family Engagement (All Grade Levels)
+Parent and Family Engagement (All Grade Levels) Working Together

-Working Together

-Both experience and research tell us that a child's education succeeds best when there is good communication and a strong partnership between home and school.
+Experience and research tell us that a child's education succeeds best when there is good communication and a strong partnership between home and school.
 Your involvement and engagement in this partnership may include:

-- Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child.
+- Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.

-- Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 41.] - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at 325-344-5749 for an appointment.
-The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 81.] - Becoming a school volunteer.
-[For further information, see policy GKG and Volunteers on page 98.] - Participating in campus parent organizations.
-Parent organizations include: Lohn Booster Club. - Serving as a parent representative on the district-level or campus-level planning committees, assisting in the development of educational goals and plans to improve student achievement.
-[For further information, see policies at BQA and BQB, and contact Alett Rosberg. - Serving on the School Health Advisory Council (SHAC), assisting the district in ensuring local community values are reflected in health education instruction and other wellness issues.
-[See policies at BDF, EHAA, FFA, and information in this handbook at School Health Advisory Council (SHAC) on page 66.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+- Attending scheduled conferences and requesting additional conferences as needed.
+To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at: AHS 940-427-9643, AMS 940-427-5511, AES 940-427-2881 for an appointment.
+The teacher will usually return your call or meet with you during his or her conference period or before or after school. - Becoming a school volunteer.
+[For further information, see policy GKG.] - Participating in campus parent organizations.
+Parent organizations include: Elementary PTO, call 940-427-2881 for the elementary's front office. - Serving as a parent representative on the district-level or campus-level planning committees, assisting in the development of educational goals and plans to improve student achievement.
+[For further information, see policies at BQA and BQB, and contact campus principal.] - Serving on the School Health Advisory Council (SHAC), assisting the district in ensuring local community values are reflected in health education instruction and other wellness issues.
+[See policies at BDF, EHAA, FFA.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
 [See policies at BE and BED for more information.]